-Although I have dialed back my information overload considerably, it’s still an issue for me.
+Although I’ve dialed back my information overload considerably, it’s still an issue for me.
 I continue to have far too many browser tabs open at any given time because I click on links for articles I want to read and I have trouble getting around to reading them all.
 I also still have an “active sites” folder on my computer desktop which is full of articles I’d like to read and videos I’d like to watch.
 I probably should just obliterate this folder much like I did with my Pocket app and I just might opt to do that to usher in my 50’s.

 Fear of missing out (FOMO) is also an ongoing problem in my life, particularly when it comes to Facebook.
 When I started the “End Closet Chaos” private Facebook group almost a year ago, I had no idea that it would become anywhere near as large and active as it is today.
 I actually believed that I would have to regularly facilitate conversation there, but that isn’t necessary at all!
 In fact, it’s almost impossible to keep up with the threads in the group (and its offshoot “chat group”) unless one were to spend multiple hours per day there.
 There are those who choose to do that, including some of the wonderful admins who have volunteered to oversee the group, but I feel the desire and need to moderate my time on social media and the Internet in general.

 Of course, it’s a very individual thing how much time a person spends doing anything, but I do end up feeling like I’m missing out by not being involved in all of the conversation in the Facebook group (not to mention Facebook in general and the other groups of which I’m a member).
 I also struggle with feelings of guilt because I’m the one who started the group and I’m not even close to the most active member there.
-I know this is something I need to let go of, but I still have lots of days when it really bothers me.
-The whole issue really stirs up my long held belief that no matter what I do, it’s not good enough.
-This is something I’d truly like to put behind me as I enter my next decade, as I’m tired of beating myself up for being who I am and comparing myself to others and coming up woefully short time and time again.
+I know this is something I need to let go of, but I still have lots of days when it bothers me.
+The whole issue stirs up my long held belief that no matter what I do, it’s not good enough.
+This is something I’d like to put behind me as I enter my next decade, as I’m tired of beating myself up for being who I am, comparing myself to others, and coming up woefully short time and time again.
 I need to learn to do what’s right for me and not worry so much that others will be upset with me.
 It’s far too tiring to live my life that way.

 Commitments for the Remainder of 2016